Chrysler Auto Strike: Strike

 Homer Martin's UAW-AFL (the UAW-CIO's counterpart) encouraged 1,700 black workers to go back to work.
 Almost immediately, prominent black leaders such as Reverend Horace White and Senator Charles Diggs Sr. denounced the AFL and claimed the effort as a cynical effort "to invite physical violence and bloodshed" between the white and black workers.
 The CIO believed that the AFL was trying to bring the State Troops and the National Guard to break the CIO effort, but the State of Michigan denied any efforts to send in its troops to break the strike.

 In response, Chrysler closed all of its gates except for the Conant Gates, on the Detroit side of the Plant, for the returning workers.
 The Chrysler spokesman proclaimed that workers "who appeared for work would get it if there was anything for them to do."
 Thus, Representative Clare E. Hoffman warned the Governor Luren D. Dickinson to use force to protect those who seek to return to work.
 Dickinson responded to the request with him by never receiving any letters and believed the State Police had adequate means and manpower to protect the Chrysler workers.

 The AFL's motion had caused a racial divide, which many expected a violent confrontation when the gates were open.
 Police forces were dispatched to ensure the safety of returning workers.
 When the day came, the violence expected did not occur because of the support of the Diggs, White, Reverend Charlie Hill, and Louis Martin.
 The 6,000 picketers let them enter the factory without any confrontation.

+Chrysler executives involved in the negotiations included Herman Weckler, who managed industrial relations for the company in the late 1930s.